YS7538/Basketball_shot_predictor/README.md

 # Basketball_shot_predictor
-Using the Kobe shot selection dataset Predict the shots using random forest and logistic regeresssion
+Using the Kobe shot selection dataset Predict the shots using random forest and logistic regression